• Skip to primary navigation

 Thick and creamy, this dairy-free Malabi Pudding is topped with raspberry or peach jam syrup and crunchy garnishes for a refreshing Middle Eastern treat.

-After recipe testing, I found the ideal ratios for this dairy free pudding, creating the ultimate version.
+After recipe testing, I found the ideal ratios for this dairy-free pudding, creating the ultimate version.
 It’s just the right thickness and ratio of topping to pudding.
 It’s not too sweet, but just sweet enough.
 Traditional malabi pudding is usually plain, but I updated this dessert with a touch of rose water and cardamom, giving it irresistible Middle Eastern flavors.

 Malabi pudding bowls with topping variations in raspberry and peach.

 Malabi is a milk pudding thickened with cornstarch, available in both dairy and nondairy versions.
 It likely originated in ancient Turkey and now is served throughout the Middle East.
 Malabi has become very popular in Israel.
-Originally, a casual street food served in small shops, roadside trucks, and carts, it can now be found in upscale restaurants.
+Originally, a casual street food served in small shops, roadside trucks, and carts, now it can be found in upscale restaurants.

 Save This Recipe Form